 \subsection{Contributions}

 In this paper, we examine the fundamental limits of RIS-aided localization of a UE with a single BS, assuming that one or more RISs provide reflected signals to the UE in addition to an LOS path.
-We further assume that the UE and the BS are both in the far-field of the RISs.
-For this scenario, the key contributions of this paper are summarized next:
+We further assume that the UE and the BS are both in the far-field of the RISs, and there are multiple downlink transmissions of OFDM symbols.
+For this scenario, the critical contributions of this paper are summarized next: